-The Department of Sociology and Anthropology offers the Bachelor of Arts (B.A.) degree and the Bachelor of Science (B.S.) degree in sociology.
+The Department of Sociology and Anthropology offers the Bachelor of Arts (B.A.) degree in sociology.

-Faculty: Professor Carroll, chairperson.
-Professors Cunnigen and Mederer; Associate Professors Costello, Doerner and Van Wyk; Assistant Professor Brasher, Keller, and Zozula; Lecturers Bibeau and Pisa; Professor Emeriti Peters and Reilly.
+Faculty: Associate Professor Dunsworth, chairperson.
+Professors Costello and Mederer; Associate Professors Doerner and Van Wyk; Assistant Professor Brasher, Keller, and Zozula; Teaching Professor Pisa; Lecturer Bibeau; Professor Emeriti Peters and Reilly.